gianfra00/Personal_data_analysis/Readme.md

 ## Install dependencies

-The following instrauction have been tested on a Ubuntu 16.04 enviroment.
+The following instrauction have been tested on a Ubuntu 16.04 environment.

 #### Install virtual enviroment
 Download and install Miniconda from here https://conda.io/miniconda.html